usa0ri/OMELET/README.md

 MATLAB scripts to make input data for OMELET.

-+ `make_input_OMELETmouse.m`
++ `make_input_OMELET/make_input_OMELETmouse.m`

   This code makes input data for OMELET based on `S_OMELETmouse.csv`.

-+ `S_OMELETmouse.csv`
++ `make_input_OMELET/S_OMELETmouse.csv`

-  Stoichiometric matrix and information on cofactors and allosteric effectors for `OMELETmouse.stan` model.
+  Stoichiometric matrix and information on cofactors and allosteric effectors.
+This is used in `make_input_OMELETmouse.m`.

-+ `S_OMELETyeast.csv`
++ `make_input_OMELET/S_OMELETyeast.csv`

-  Stoichiometric matrix and information on cofactors and allosteric effectors for `OMELETyeast.stan` model.
+  Stoichiometric matrix and information on cofactors and allosteric effectors for simulated data.
+This is used in `makeRstanInput.m` function of `@simKineticModel` class.

 ### @simKineticModel

-A MATLAB class to generate datasets (metabolites, enzymes, and metabolic fluxes) in several conditions from the yeast kinetic model as input data for OMELET.
-To make input data for OMELET, this class load `S_OMELETyeast.csv`.
+A MATLAB class to generate datasets (metabolites, enzymes, and metabolic fluxes) in several conditions from the yeast kinetic model as input data for OMELET. `makeRstanInput.m` function loads `S_OMELETyeast.csv`.